joshbegley/nyt-latest/README.md

 `After a promising start to his career, Ivey was hampered by multiple injuries.`\
 https://nytimes.com/athletic/7162491/2026/04/01/jaden-ivey-career-timeline-pistons-bulls/

-**Lamine Yamal, Spain's 'worldwide shame' and how anti-Muslim chants forced him to speak out**\
+**Lamine Yamal, Spain's 'worldwide shame' and how anti-Muslim chants led him to speak out**\
 `An unsavoury chant has cast a shadow over Spain, just as an exciting team led by Yamal prepare for this summer's World Cup`\
 https://nytimes.com/athletic/7164199/2026/04/01/lamine-yamal-spain-anti-muslim-chants/